elmahio/elmah.io.apps.github/README.md

-# elmah.io.apps.github
-Integrates GitHub with elmah.io
+# GitHub integration for elmah.ioIntegrates GitHub with elmah.io.
+To install the integration, go to the Apps tab on your log settings and add this app.